8 Tips to Leave the Office without Leaving Your Team in the Lurch

 (Yeah, we know.
 You should be able to unplug, but we’re also realistic.
 You just know someone’s going to ping you instead of solving a problem himself.)

-- Let key vendors know you’re gone and who’s in charge.
+6. Let key vendors know you are gone and who is in charge

 Your vendors should be invested in the work they do for you and in your success and not content to let problems slide in your absence.